rogerbinns/jia-mini-python/doc/faq.rst

 Additionally those libraries are orders of magnitude larger than the original project which is very undesirable.

-Java Mini Python is just over 800 lines of code, and a single source file which you are encouraged to put into your own packages thereby avoiding having to coordinate versions.
+|project| is just over 800 lines of code, and a single source
+file which you are encouraged to put into your own packages thereby avoiding having to coordinate versions.

 What about hostile code?
 ------------------------

-Code run by Java Mini Python is restricted in what it can do.
+Code run by |project| is restricted in what it can do.
 For example it can only access modules you explicitly make available, and then only public methods implemented directly in the module.